Skip to Main Content

 What are typical production timelines in Iceland?

+Here is the breakdown.
 Icelandic production timelines must account for weather and daylight extremes.
-Summer (June-August) offers 24-hour daylight but is peak tourist season.
-Winter provides dramatic darkness but challenging conditions.
-A standard feature typically requires 4-8 weeks of pre-production, 4-8 weeks of principal photography, and 2-3 weeks of wrap.
-Environmental permits for national parks and sensitive areas should be requested months in advance.
+Summer (June-August) gives 24-hour daylight but is peak tourist season.
+Winter gives dramatic darkness but challenging conditions.
+A standard feature mostly needs 4-8 weeks of pre-production, 4-8 weeks of principal photography, and 2-3 weeks of wrap.
+Site-level permits for national parks and sensitive areas should be requested months in advance.

 How do production managers navigate Icelandic film incentives?

-A skilled Icelandic production manager helps structure budgets to qualify for the Iceland Film Production Cost Reimbursement, which provides up to 25% on qualifying expenditure.
-They coordinate with Film in Iceland and the Icelandic Film Centre, manage qualifying spend documentation, and ensure compliance with programme requirements.
+Here is what that looks like on the ground.
+A skilled Icelandic production manager helps structure budgets to qualify for the Iceland Film Production Cost Reimbursement.
+This gives up to 25% on qualifying expenditure.
+They set up with Film in Iceland.
+The Icelandic Film Centre, manage qualifying spend records, and make sure compliance with programme needs.

 What do crew rates look like in Iceland?